Probabilistic Active Goal Recognition: Active Goal Recognition in Grid World

 \subsubsection{Goal Inference Comparison}

 To further evaluate the effectiveness of the proposed joint belief update mechanism, we conduct an ablation study comparing it with the passive goal recognition algorithm.
-Specifically, for the same sequence of observations collected under four different action selection strategies, we apply both the passive goal recognition and the joint belief update methods, and compare their performance, as illustrated in Figure~\ref{fig:goal-inference}.
+Specifically, for the same sequence of observations collected under four different algorithms, we apply both the passive goal recognition and the joint belief update methods, and compare their performance, as illustrated in Figure~\ref{fig:goal-inference}.

-Joint belief update consistently outperforms the passive baseline across all configurations and action selection strategies.
+Joint belief update outperforms the passive baseline across all configurations and action selection strategies.
 This improvement is primarily due to how each approach handles missing observations.
 In passive goal recognition, only positive observations (i.e., those where the actor is detected) are utilized for inference, while unobserved signals are treated as missing observation and thus provide no information.
 In contrast, the joint belief update algorithm leverages both observed and unobserved information.
-Returning to our motivating example, if the observer receives no signal when monitoring at the red marker, the joint belief update correctly infers that the actor is likely pursuing an alternative goal, rather than treating this absence of evidence as uninformative.
+Returning to our motivating example, if the observer receives no signal when monitoring at the red marker, the joint belief update infers that the actor is likely pursuing an alternative goal, rather than treating this absence of evidence as uninformative.